itwasneo/dotfiles/README.md

 - Treesitter
 - Telescope
 - Neosolarized colorscheme _Solarized Dark theme_
+- ChatGPT (new toy - it requires paid plan!!!)
+  The [configuration](./nvim/after/plugin/chatgpt.rc.lua) of this plugin requires some secret management.
+I used [**doppler**](https://www.doppler.com/) for this task, you might want to check it out.
 - Other
   - autopairs _Pair Brackets_
   - autotag _Pair Html tags_